Orientations For Community Care Facilities

 If you are interested in obtaining a California license to operate a community care facility, you must first attend an orientation.
 Please click on the link below that corresponds to the type of facility you wish to operate.
 Completing an online orientation is an alternative to attending an in-person orientation.

-For Home Care Support Services, including Home Care Aid information, please contact the Home Care Service Bureau
+For Home Care Support Services, including Home Care Aid information, please contact the Home Care Services Branch

 Which orientation do I need to take?

 If you are not sure which orientation you need to take, please use the following list of facility types:

 - A Family Child Care Home provides care, protection and supervision to children (infant through school age) in the caregiver's own home for periods of less than 24 hours per day, while the parents or authorized representatives are away.

 - A Child Care Center is usually located in a commercial building, and provides non-medical care and supervision to children (infant through school age) in a group setting for periods of less than 24 hours.

 This link provides contact information for the Regional Offices and counties overseen by each Regional Office.

 - The Adult Care licensing categories include Adult Residential Facilities (ages 18-59), Adult Day Programs (ages 18+), Social Rehabilitation Facilities, and Residential Care Facilities for the Chronically Ill and Adult Residential Care Facilities for Persons with Special Health Care Needs.